Skip to main content

 • Display/log-layer redaction (in @clawboo/logger, re-exported by the server) masks with a bullet string (••••) at two later boundaries: just before an API response body is sent, and inside the pino logger so every log record passes through it.

-The display redactor masks both credential-looking keys (a key containing token, secret, password, api_key, authorization, bearer, credential, private_key, access_key, or cookie) and credential-shaped values (PEM private-key blocks, sk-/sk-ant-/sk-or- API keys, GitHub/GitLab PATs, Slack tokens, AWS access-key IDs, Google API keys, Bearer … headers, and JWTs).
-Crucially, numeric telemetry survives: a SAFE_COUNT_KEYS allowlist (inputTokens, outputTokens, totalTokens, and similar token counts) is matched against the exact key name, so a token count is never masked while a real credential under e.g. accessToken still is.
+The display redactor masks both credential-looking keys (a key containing token, secret, password, passwd, api_key, authorization, a bare auth, bearer, credential, private_key, access_key, or cookie) and credential-shaped values (PEM private-key blocks, sk-/sk-ant-/sk-or- API keys, GitHub/GitLab PATs, Slack tokens, AWS access-key IDs, Google API keys, Bearer … headers, and JWTs).
+Crucially, numeric telemetry survives: a SAFE_COUNT_KEYS allowlist covers two families, the token counts (inputTokens, outputTokens, totalTokens, and similar) and author/authors (caught only by the pattern’s bare auth alternative), each matched case-insensitively against the exact key name.
+So a token count is never masked while a real credential under e.g. accessToken or authorization still is, and a near-miss like authorId is still redacted.
 Numbers, booleans, and null always pass through.
 It is applied at the API response sites that expose stored payloads: the observability events, traces, and graph projection; the governance audit summary; and the tools audit argsSummary/resultSummary, each of which runs the JSON-string data/summary field through redactJsonString before sending, and at the System Health endpoint, which runs the whole report through redactObject.

 Redaction is a safety net, not the primary control; the value patterns are an intentional allow-list of known credential shapes, not universal coverage.
 A new vendor’s key format may need an entry.
 The real guarantee that a provider key never reaches a response or log is the vault’s invariant: the plaintext flows only into a spawned process’s env.